nobl9/terraform-provider-nobl9/docs/resources/alert_policy.md

 - `condition` (Block List, Min: 1) Configuration of an [alert condition](https://docs.nobl9.com/yaml-guide/#alertpolicy). (see [below for nested schema](#nestedblock--condition))
 - `name` (String) Unique name of the resource, must conform to the naming convention from [DNS RFC1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names).
-- `project` (String) Name of the Nobl9 project the resource sits in, convention for naming object from [DNS RFC1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names).
+- `project` (String) Name of the Nobl9 project the resource sits in, must conform to the naming convention from [DNS RFC1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names).
 - `severity` (String) Alert severity.
 One of `Low` | `Medium` | `High`.

 ### Optional